 According to the ACFAS consumer website, FootHealthFacts.org, pain is a warning sign that something is wrong.
 “Serious injury risk escalates significantly if you continue hiking in pain.”
 She likened hiking to skiing, in that beginners should take on less difficult trails until they become better conditioned and more confident.

 Evaluation by a foot and ankle surgeon is recommended if there is persistent pain following a hiking or hunting outing.
 “I’m most concerned about ankle instability and strained Achilles tendons.
 Inattention to these problems at their early stages may lead to a serious injury that will keep you off the trails for a long time,” Gillroy said.

-Hikers and hunters seeking further information about ankle sprains, Achilles tendon injuries and other foot and ankle problems may contact Dr. Gillroy at Cascade Foot and Ankle Clinic.
-(360)438-9092
+Hikers and hunters seeking further information about ankle sprains, Achilles tendon injuries and other foot and ankle problems may contact Dr. Gillroy at (360)438-9092